ayusht9/matplotlib/README.md

-# Matplotlib
-This is where I learn matplotlib

 # What is matplotlib

 Matplotlib is a 2D plotting library in Python and it supports various types of graphs such as: